To mask or not to mask? That is the question!

 Now add in some gloves

 Gloves are also helpful when using other toxic or questionably unhealthy mediums with pigments, such as glazes, resins, and glues.
 And they can be taken off before grabbing a water bottle or cup of coffee.
+(I keep all beverages near the door of my studio - well away from working areas - so that I have to walk across the studio if I want a drink.
+It forces me to think about taking off my gloves before touching my cup or water bottle.
+And no food in the studio - ever).

 Photo credit: Jordi Boixareu via Shutterstock